nikeedev/grass/README.md

 <br>

-Q: Why i build the engine?
+Q: Why do i build a engine?

 A: I'm a young but very passionate game developer.
 I'm learning game development and programming languages, which i together combined, so i can build games while learning the language too.